Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: Background and Related Work

 All clustering heuristics have in common that they rely on certain behavioral patterns to group addresses that likely belong to the same owner.
 Although different clustering heuristics depend on different behavioral assumptions\footnote{For example: Private keys are not shared, thus nobody can create transactions with inputs not belonging to her (\emph{multi-input}); Or nobody would include unnecessary inputs, thus we can infer change outputs (\emph{optimal change}).}, they all suffer from similar problems.

 To systematically evaluate the effectiveness of those heuristics, ground truth data\footnote{Disjoint sets of addresses known to belong together (\emph{clusters}).} is needed, but not available and generally hard to obtain~\citep{Nick2015MasterTD}.
 Furthermore, the reliability of the heuristics to some extend depend on user behavior which can change and leaves room for obfuscation~\citep{clusterfuck}.
-To depict the related risks from a legal perspective we only consider the multi-input heuristic within this paper.
-But out of given reasons most of the results and general problems also apply to other clustering heuristics.
+We only consider the multi-input heuristic in the following.
+But out of given reasons many of the results and problems also apply to other clustering heuristics.
 For a taxonomy of different clustering heuristics we refer to \citep{Meiklejohn:2013a, Androulaki:2013e}.

 A number of studies attempted to quantify the effectiveness of clustering techniques: \citep{Nick2015MasterTD} measured the accuracy of different clustering algorithms using a ground-truth dataset consisting of 37,585 user wallets, which was obtained via a vulnerability in the BitcoinJ light client implementation.
 The results showed that on average 69.34\% of the addresses could be linked using only the multi-input heuristics. \cite{Harrigan:2016aa} studied reasons for the effectiveness of multi-input address clustering and came to the conclusion that address reuse and avoidable merging are the main drivers.
 They also measured the growth patterns of clusters and found that merges of two large clusters are rare in general and could be an indicator of wrongfully merged clusters.